sentry/kernel-blu

 ⚠️⚠️⚠️ Support for Silverblue and its flavors is minimal.
 If these instructions stop working you may need to figure out how to do this yourself ⚠️⚠️⚠️

-Silverblue has no official support for copr, so some manual work is involved, its recommended to use Bazzite instead
+Silverblue has no official support for copr, so some manual work is involved, I recommend using Bazzite instead because it comes with more functionality out of the box.

 sudo wget https://copr.fedorainfracloud.org/coprs/sentry/kernel-blu/repo/fedora-<version>/sentry-kernel-blu-fedora-<version>.repo -O /etc/yum.repos.d/kernel-fsync.repo